artashesbaghdasaryan/customer-account-status-magento2/README.md

 ## Main Functionalities
-Customer status attribute ,
-Enable or disable Customer Status, showing status on top header
+ Customer can enable or disable his/her account , if the customer account is disabled customer can not go to checkout and redirecting to checkout cart page

 ## Installation
 \* = in production please use the `--keep-generated` option